helium/HIP/0XXX-incentive-escrow-fund-for-subscriber-referrals.md

 ## Stakeholders

--   Service Provider
+-   Service Providers will have a new capability to create referral incentive programs using unused rewards from service provider bucket
--   Builders
+-   Builders will be able to earn MOBILE rewards for referring subscribres
--   Subscribers
+-   Subscribers may be eligible for "referral discounts" in the form of MOBILE, if they stay with the network for a period of time

 ## Detailed Explanation